fishing for catfish

 Fresh-cut bait is a top choice when using drift rigs, particularly for intercepting channel cats during nighttime in the shallows.
 The scent and freshness of the cut bait attract catfish from a distance, increasing your odds of a successful catch.
 Drift rigs are versatile, making them suitable for various fishing conditions, whether you’re targeting channel cats in lakes or ponds.

-Covering more water is essential for catfishing; drift rigs help you do that.
+Covering more water is essential for catfishing; drift rigs help.
 Their design lets you present your bait over a larger area, enhancing your chances of encountering and hooking channel cats.

 Whether fishing in shallow flats or deeper waters, drift rigs provide the versatility and effectiveness to make your catfishing trips more productive.